Humble Beginnings…

 Working in London at Harvey Nichols 5th Floor Restaurant with other ex-Rockpool staff was amazing and challenging.
 Imagine coming up with 5 new daily desserts to feed 200 people each day!
 I worked with Vicky here too.
 My new moniker was “Nadine, Nadine the Potato Queen” as Nadine potatoes were the potatoes of choice in the kitchen.

 I nearly stayed in Vancouver, Canada as I loved working at the two True Confections dessert cafes but decided to come home taking up the Pastrychef position at Brazil Café in Manly then going to Berowra Waters Inn.
-Vicky Harris, who now owns Catering Northern Beaches & V-lish Vegan, and I started Twocan Restaurant and enjoyed 5 years together with our amazing staff receiving rave reviews and being in The Good Food Guide.
+Vicky Harris, who now owns The Sanctuary Cafe @ACRES in Noosaville, and I started Twocan Restaurant and enjoyed 5 years together with our amazing staff receiving rave reviews and being in The Good Food Guide.

 I met my wonderful husband, Chris at this time.
 He’s my biggest fan and logistics officer in cake board design and construction and offsite events!
 After Twocan closed, I opened Indulge in Desserts in Dee Why, supplying some of Sydney’s top restaurants, cafes and food stores with desserts plus retail cakes and catering.
 It grew too fast and I couldn’t keep up, so I decided to work with Lorraine at Yellow Bistro & Food Store in Potts Point.

-You’ll find some of my creations on her menu at Lorraine’s Patissiere in Sydney.
+Some of my creations were on her menu at Lorraine’s Patissiere in Sydney, before she retired.

 Nadine the cake queen, Smiths Lake